top of page

 "A great man has only one concern: to become as human - and even as ordinary - as possible, and the wonderful thing is that thus he becomes uniquely personal."
 Andre Gide

-Adolphe Mouron, more widely known as A.M.
-Cassandre, was born in Ukraine on January 24, 1901.
+Adolphe Mouron, more widely known as A.M.Cassandre, was born in Ukraine on January 24, 1901.
 His father, Georges, came from a bourgeois family established in Bordeaux.
 Instead of entering the civil service or the army or becoming a judge, Georges chose a business career.
 He left his native Libourne at eighteen and moved to Kharkov in Russia where one of his maternal uncles, as an importer of French wines, offered to take him on as his assistant.
 Georges Mouron became an able businessman and directed the firm after his uncle’s death.
 He made it prosper and was able to support his family in style.

 Georges’s wife Eléonore Poque grew up in the gilded bourgeoisie of Czarist Russia.
 Though her mother was of Baltic stock, her father was a Frenchman who had settled in Russia.
 Eléonore bore five children.
 Adolphe was the youngest and was given the Russian nickname Dola.
 Like his brother and sisters, Dola had a somewhat nomadic childhood, traveling back and forth between Paris, where his father, who was deeply attached to French culture, sent him to school, and the family mansion at Kharkov where he spent his holidays.

 These broadening journeys across Europe were cut short by World War I. Shortly after the outbreak of hostilities, Dola’s older brother Henri was killed in action.
 The Mouron's moved to Paris in 1915 and remained there, with the exception of Georges who continued to visit Russia in the hope of keeping his business going.
-But in 1917 this hope was dashed.
-The Bolshevik revolution permanently severed the Mouron's ties with Ukraine.
-All his life Dola was to feel deeply nostalgic for Ukrainian countryside of his early recollection.

 After the 1918 armistice Dola, who graduated at the top of his class at the Lycée Condorcet, decided to become a painter.
 He began studying at Lucien Simon’s studio, then attended La Grande Chaumière and the Académie Julian in Montparnasse.
 He found these “free ateliers” more congenial than the hidebound academic studios at the Ecole des Beaux-Arts.
 (After attending a single session in Fernand Cormon’s studio, Dola walked out, never return to the august institution.)

 His interest in posters dates from as early as the following year.
 Initially, it probably reflected a desire to carry on his visual experiments while at the same time making a living.
-In his preface to Cassandre’s first interview, which was published in the December 1926 issue of the Revue de l’Union de l’Affiche Française, Pierre Andrin gives the following details concerning Cassandre’s beginnings as a poster artist:
+In his preface to Cassandre’s first interview, which was published in the December 1926 issue of the Revue de l’Union de l’Affiche Française, Pierre Andrin gives the following details concerning Cassandre’s beginnings as a poster artist: "In 1919, while still a student at the Académie Julian, Cassandre submitted a design to a contest organized by Michelin.
+His project, a variation on the Michelin tire man, was little more than a tribute to the leading designers of the day; nevertheless, it came in third".

 Cassandre was quick to draw his own conclusion from his promising start.
 His father (writes Andrin) was prepared to support him for ten years or more if necessary, but Cassandre, who avoided the Bohemian circles where so many promising young artists were wasting their gifts, turned to the art of the poster in the hope that it would allow him to be self-supporting.

-ìHe planned to drop it [poster work] once he had gained sufficient technical and intellectual maturity to make the leap into the higher regions of easel painting.
+He planned to drop it [poster work] once he had gained sufficient technical and intellectual maturity to make the leap into the higher regions of easel painting.
 This laudable ambition justified his choice of the cryptic pseudonym Cassandre, by means of which he intended to keep open the possibility of becoming a painter at a later stage under his own name.

 Cassandre showed his first “errors” to Hachard, the outstandingly able head of a young publishing firm that was to outstrip several older and more established houses in the next seven years.
 Hachard saw the potential in the unknown young artist’s work: “It’ll never sell, but it has tremendous publicity value.”